zeroXbrock/devcon-backrunner/README.md

 - [x] write arb executor contract
 - [x] send backrun bundle to Flashbots (sim only)

-Running a mempool backrunner can be risky.
+> :warning: Running a mempool backrunner can be risky.
 There are poison tokens that drain your liquidity when you trade them.
 See [salmonella](https://github.com/Defi-Cartel/salmonella) for an example.